The Walking Dead: Dead City: Release

 The Walking Dead: Dead City premiered on AMC on June 18, 2023.
 The series premiered early on AMC+ on June 15, with subsequent episodes available three days before their broadcast premieres.
 The first season was released on Blu-ray and DVD on September 12, 2023.

 The second season premiered on May 4, 2025.
 The second season was released on Blu-ray and DVD on October 7, 2025.

+The third season premiered on July 26, 2026.

 Reception

-For the first season, the review aggregator website Rotten Tomatoes reported an 80% approval rating with an average rating of 7.15/10, based on 57 critic reviews.
+For the first season, the review aggregator website Rotten Tomatoes reported an 80% approval rating based on 58 critic reviews with an average rating of 7.2/10.
 The website's critics consensus reads, "While Dead City still creaks under the constraints of being an umpteenth spinoff, it ultimately shakes off the franchise's rigor mortis thanks to a change of scenery and a focus on two fan favorites."
 Metacritic, which uses a weighted average, assigned a score of 58 out of 100 based on 10 critics, indicating "mixed or average reviews".

-For the second season, Rotten Tomatoes reported an 63% approval rating based on 8 critic reviews.
+For the second season, Rotten Tomatoes reported a 56% approval rating based on 9 critic reviews with an average rating of 6.5/10.
+For the third season, Rotten Tomatoes reported a 100% approval rating based on 9 critic reviews with an average rating of 7.5/10.